 Single trip policy

-If you've planned one special holiday this year, then our fully comprehensive single trip policy will be your best bet.
+If you've planned one special holiday this year, then our fully comprehensive single trip policy may suit your needs.
 With cover for up to a trip of up to 365 days, there's no limit to a holiday with something for everyone.

 Annual multi-trip policy

 You may be a frequent traveller.
 Whether you're travelling independently or as a group living under the same address, if you embark on more than two trips a year then an annual trip policy can be a real money-saver!
 You'll receive cover for an unlimited amount of trips given that each trip does not exceed 23 days.

 How do I book my travel insurance?